torik42/YaLafi/list-of-macros.md

 without loading `hyperref` to create the `sed` script.
 Only add the `hyperref` package if you don’t need the created `sed` file.

+In multi-language documents, YaLafi uses the main language for all references.

 **Macros**

 \\cpageref,